Javier Pérez Andújar

-He writes for El País and participates in the radio program A vive que son dos dias (Cadena SER).
+He writes for El País and participates in the radio program A vivir que son dos dias (Cadena SER).
 He was also part of the team of the television programs Saló de Lectura (Barcelona Televisió) and L'hora del lector (TV3).
 For his chronicles in the Catalan edition of El País, he received the City of Barcelona Media Award in 2014, and in 2016 he won the Premio Estado Crítico for essays for his book Diccionario enciclopédico de la vieja escuela.
 In 2021, he won the prestigious Premio Herralde for his novel El año del Búfalo.